 My name is Greg Jeffers.
 I am married to Amanda.
-We have two young daughters, Elizabeth Anne and Catherine Jane.
+We have three young daughters, Elizabeth Anne, Catherine Jane and Charlotte Denise.

-I teach Middle School Humanities at a Classical, Christian school.
+I teach Middle School Humanities (Literature, History, and Theology) at a Classical, Christian school.

 I am a skeptic by nature, a critic by training, and a know-it-all by all accounts, though I pattern my life on the rhythms of grace.